Online Journalism Blog

 outbrain allows users to rank blog posts – WP-postratings did something similar, as did WP-StarRateBox.

 Seesmic WordPress plugin allows people to record video comments.
-I seem to remember this was the plugin that forced me to move to self-hosted Wordpress and, amusingly, I’ve only ever had one video comment since.
+I seem to remember this was the plugin that forced me to move to self-hosted WordPress and, amusingly, I’ve only ever had one video comment since.

 Subscribe To Comments allows users to receive email updates when an individual post receives a new comment.
 Simple but extremely useful, and so far used by hundreds of visitors to the blog.